Probing the Critical Point (CritPt) of AI Reasoning: a Frontier Physics Research Benchmark: Introduction

 Grading physics problems is traditionally resource-intensive, requiring experts to verify all steps, recognize valid alternative paths, and detect subtle loopholes.
 Some use LLM judges, which can be unreliable due to sensitivity to superficial factors such as prompt wording or answer format, especially when evaluating content beyond the judge's own capacity~\cite{wang2024large,ye2024justice}.
 An alternative is grading the final answer only.
 However, for open-ended problems in advanced physics, even automating final-answer grading is complicated by technical challenges like parsing free-form LLM outputs and standardizing advanced physics notations~\cite{laskar-etal-2024-systematic}.

 Our evaluation framework is canonical, scalable and physics-informed (Sec.~\ref{sec:eval}).
 All final answers are \textbf{machine-verifiable} by careful design.
 The LLM answers are first normalized into \textbf{structured} code blocks, then scored using \textbf{custom scripts} that supports numerical values, SymPy-compatible symbolic expressions~\cite{sympy}, and executable Python functions with test cases~\cite{tian2024scicode,chung2025theoretical}.
 Our autograder also accounts for physically meaningful \textbf{error tolerances} and equivalent forms specified by physics experts.
-Though labor-intensive to build upfront, this pipeline enables scalable, high-fidelity evaluation for diverse, complex output formats in advanced physics. \end{itemize}
+We leverage this automation to host an online evaluation server, which securely facilitates independent, scalable validation by the research community alongside continual, timely monitoring by industry efforts.